 If you are building an accessory structure (shed, garage, etc) and you are going to move ANY earth at all, you should have Erosion and Sediment Control plans present on site.
 If you plan to move ANY earth these E & S plans are essential and MUST be on site.
 (To have an understanding of what is required in these plans please call Westmoreland Conservation District at (724) 837-5271 and speak to Jessica Kane or Chris Droste.
 They will explain what is needed in these plans.)
 Further, if you disturb more than 5,000 Square Feet of earth, you will need to put E & S Controls in place at the work site.
 If you disturb more than one (1) acre of earth, you will need permits from Westmoreland Conservation prior to any earth disturbance.
 These steps are important in the completion of your building permits.

-The Permit Fee Schedule is also located to the right of this webpage.
-Building permit fees are affected by a myriad of determinations.
-These are determined by TKL Code Inspection Services.
+A link is located on the right of this webpage.
+Please note that building permit fees are affected by a myriad of factors that are determined by TKL Code Inspection Services.

-What do I do if my intended use is not under permitted uses?
+What if my intended use is not a permitted uses?

 Does Ligonier Township have a burning ordinance?